-CETA – 3.
-Trade in services and labour mobility (En)
+CETA - 3.
+Trade in services and labor mobility (En)

 CETA will contribute in considerable liberalization of trade in services.
 Better access to financial service markets is foreseen.
 In general, CETA will aim to create a fair trade environment that benefits consumers, with regulatory regimes that are transparent for investors and businesses.

 However, certain sectors will be excluded such as health care, public education, culture and other social services.
 Other exclusions will be put in place to allow for preferential treatment of Aboriginal populations and minority groups.

 Also, governments will be recognized their right to regulate and exercise sovereign control over sensitive sectors, such as the development of natural resources.
 Monopolies and state enterprises with public-service obligations will also continue to have flexibility to serve public interests.

 1. Opening of the European Union services market